 Better sleep during pregnancy

 Sleeping with a pregnancy pillow is a solution worth considering.
 By using this object properly, you'll be able to settle more easily into your bed or sofa and finally adopt a comfortable posture.
 A maternity pillow is ideal for cradling your belly, straightening your pelvis and elevating your legs to promote venous return during the night.
-You can refer to a pregnancy calendar to find out when you'll need a cushion.
+You can refer to a pregnancy calendar to find out when you'll need the cushion.

 After baby's arrival, the pregnancy pillow can be used as a breastfeeding support.
 It will help the young mother support her baby's weight as he sucks at the breast.
 This childcare accessory helps prevent muscular tension in the neck, shoulders and arms.

-If you've had a Caesarean section, the pregnancy pillow is also very practical for breastfeeding your newborn without pressing on your scar.
+If you've had a Caesarean section, the pregnancy pillow is also very practical for breast-feeding your newborn without pressing on your scar.
 Have you given birth to twins?
 You can use this nursing bolster to feed themat the same time!

 Using the cushion for your baby